jethrojones/website/_notes/Sponsored Podcast Episode.md

 {% if page.image %} <img src="{{ page.image }}" alt=""> {% endif %}

-## Share Your Story with 50,000+ Education Influencers—In One Sponsored Podcast Episode
+## Share Your Story with 50,000+ Education Decision-Makers—In One Sponsored Podcast Episode

 ### What You Get